The best look at the 9/12 Tea Party I've found.

 Let me preface the rest of this story by saying I've been working my way through "The God Delusion" by Richard Dawkins, "Letter to a Christian Nation" by Sam Harris and currently, Harris' amazing "The End of Faith."
 Lately I've become a little more strident when it comes to mainstream religious tolerance.

 Now I had a decision to make.
 Do I entertain myself by engaging him in conversation about his book, or do I hunker down and get back to my Sopranos marathon on the MacBook?
-I decide the latter, but when he read the book for short spells, I couldn't help but glance over to get a taste of the book.
+I decide the latter.
+When he read the book for short spells I couldn’t help but to glance for a taste of the book.

 It short, it's pure pablum.
 Amazing how many people fall for this shit.

-An hour into the flight the stewardess serves drinks and my portly row mate orders a Jack Daniels.
+An hour into the flight the stewardess served drinks and my portly row mate ordered a Jack Daniels.
 The stewardess informs him that the gentleman from his old row have bought his drink for him.
+Nothing for me or the poor guy pinned against the window.

 Flying sucks.